 - Nodes Area.
 The main area of this window.
 This area contains the nodes, combining and configuring which you can create sequences of your action algorithm.

-- Side Panel.
-Here you can fill in the information about the action, customize the list of variables used in the algorithm, and compose the interface of your actions by setting up a list of input parameters.
+- Panels.
+Here you can fill in the information about the action, customize the list of variables used in the algorithm, compose the interface of your actions by setting up a list of input parameters, and manage the list of all nodes registered in the plugin..

 - Status Bar.
 Here you can find out the current scale of the Nodes Area, change it, and see tips for working with this area.